Krayt78/rust-journey/chapters/02_core_concepts/01_ownership/README.md

 Ownership is one of Rust's most unique and important features.
 It enables Rust to make memory safety guarantees without needing a garbage collector.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 4.1: What is Ownership?](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) in the official Rust Book.

 ## Key Concepts

 - **Ownership Rules**: The foundational rules that govern how memory is managed